codeivijay/js-hindi-two-youtube/Somework.md

 - Inside object [myKey]: "keyOne"
 - In console.log() the result will display like [Symbol(key1): "keyOne"]

+## In 02_basics / 04_objects.js
+- learn about singleton that is objects created through constructor .
+Object.create, Object.assign etc...
 ## In 06_dom / three.html
 - how to create Element by writing code and wraping it up in the function and also writing loop
 ## In 06_dom / four.html